benjamin-kraatz/get-next-versions/README.md

 | `--verbose` | Enable verbose logging mode.
 Shows detailed information about commit analysis, file changes, and decision-making process            |
 | `--publish` | Automatically create and push git tags when new versions are detected.
 This eliminates the need for manual tag creation and pushing |

+When `--publish` is not used, the CLI will enter an interactive mode after detecting version changes, asking whether to:
+- Create and publish tags (Y)
+- Skip tag creation (N)
+- Create tags without publishing (C)

+This interactive mode provides flexibility when you want to review the changes before pushing tags to the remote repository.

 More flags will be added in future releases to provide additional functionality and customization options.

 ## GitHub Action Usage